NEFM-TUDresden/MCRpy/README.md

 ```

 ### MCRpy as a Python package
-You can import MCRpy as a regular Python package to obtain direct access to the underlying objects
+You can import MCRpy as a regular Python package to obtain direct access to the underlying objects.
+In this example, we characterize two microstructure slices, interpolate between them in the descriptor space and reconstruct the interpolated values.

 ```python
 import mcrpy